justworx/assets/README.md

 *nix system.
 Each member consists of a json dict structure containing locale formats.

+The resulting file will, for now, have to be moved manually to the ~/.cache/trix/assets directory.
+If this turns out to be a project I want to pursue, I'll eventually improve the instalation process.

-It took me about 17 seconds for the process to complete, but I was generating both tar and zip files.
-The lines for generating a zip archive containing the locale json members have been commented, as zip was much larger than the tar, but if you prefer to comment tar
-and use zip, it's very easy to see in the `locale_import` script how to do that (or how to get both!) if you know any python at all.
+It takes me about 20-30 seconds for the process to complete.

+The lines for generating a zip archive containing the locale json members have been commented, as zip was much larger than the tar, but if you prefer to comment tar and use zip, it's very easy to see in the `locale_import` script how to do that (or how to get both!) if you know any python at all.